Appleby Grammar School: George Washington

-The father and step-brothers of the founding President of the United States, George Washington, both attended the school.
+The father, probably, and two step-brothers, definitely, of the founding President of the United States, George Washington, attended the school.

-On his death, the widow of Washington's paternal grandfather, Lawrence Washington of Virginia, Mildred (née Warner) married George Gale.
+On his death, the widow of Washington's paternal grandfather Lawrence Washington of Virginia, Mildred (née Warner), married George Gale.
 The Gale family were the chief tobacco merchants of Whitehaven, Cumberland.
-In 1700, carrying child, she moved with her new husband and three children, John 6, Augustine 3, Mildred infant, to Whitehaven.
-In 1701, Mildred Gale died in childbirth, she was buried in St Nicholas Churchyard in Whitehaven.
-Midred's sister, Mary, is an ancestor of Queen Elizabeth II.
+In 1700, pregnant, Mildred Gale moved with her new husband and three children, John (6), Augustine (3), and Mildred (an infant), to Whitehaven.
+In 1701, Mildred died in childbirth; she was buried in St Nicholas Churchyard in Whitehaven.
+Mildred's sister, Mary, is an ancestor of Queen Elizabeth II.
 George Gale sent the boys to board at Appleby Grammar until custody of the children was successfully challenged by the Washington family, and the boys returned to Virginia, to live near Chotank Creek.

 Washington's father, Augustine, chose to enrol his two sons from his first marriage to Jane Butler, Lawrence and Augustine, at Appleby Grammar.
 George was the first son of his second marriage to Mary Ball.
 Were it not for the sudden death of his father in 1743, on reaching the age at which the two older boys had made the long voyage from Virginia, George would have most certainly followed in their footsteps.

 Ofsted and academic performance

-In 2008, Appleby Grammar School was one of five Cumbrian schools presented with the DCSF International School Award for recognition of links with schools abroad.
-It was rated Good in its Ofsted inspection in the same year.
-In the 2011 Ofsted inspection, the school was rated as "satisfactory".
+In 2008, Appleby Grammar School was one of five Cumbrian schools presented with the DCSF International School Award in recognition of links with schools abroad.
+It was rated 'Good' in its Ofsted inspection in the same year.
+In the 2011 Ofsted inspection, the school was rated as 'Satisfactory'.
 In 2013 and again in 2016, Ofsted report's determined that the school required improvement.

 In April 2022, the school was graded as 'Good' in all areas.